 The current situation in Europe is considered to be subject to a heightened threat of terrorist attacks.
-Although the threat level in Finland is relatively low, the current travel advice for Finland it is still advised to take precautions when visiting said places in Europe as attacks could take place in popular touristic destinations.
+Although the threat level in Finland is relatively low, the current travel advice for Finland it is still advised to take precautions when visiting said places in Europe, as attacks could take place in popular touristic destinations.

 There are no new recent security events to report at this time.

-On the 18th of August 2017 a lone knifeman carried out a lone attack injuring a number of people and killing at least one victim.
+On the 18th of August 2017, a lone knifeman carried out a lone attack, injuring 8 people and killing two victims.
 The attack took place in the city of Turku, in the southwest of Finland.
 Police shot and injured the attacker, an 18-year-old Moroccan, before arresting him.
 This was treated by authorities as a terrorist attack

 On 14th June 2017, Supo made a statement advising the threat level was to be raised from low to elevated.
 It is felt the elevated threat is posed by foreign fighters leaving Finland to fight alongside Islamic state.